 Images for each fix pack bundle are released on a regular basis.
 The goal is to release the corresponding docker image shortly after the fix pack is available.
 In order to obtain a higher fix pack please reference the image tags listed in Liferay’s Docker hub repository.
 Images cannot be updated to the latest fix pack through the Patching Tool.
 Liferay Docker images are only compatible with hotfix and security fix patching.

 If a customer can not wait for a new image with the latest fix pack, or it is not feasible for them to update to that fix pack level, Liferay Docker images are compatible with hotfix and security fix patching.
-For more information, please see the Liferay Docker documentation.
+For more information, please see the Liferay Docker Security Policy.